How does this medication work? What will it do for me?

 Yeast infections: Gentamicin is not effective against fungi, yeasts, or viruses.
 People with fungal, yeast, or viral infections must also receive specific treatment for those conditions as prescribed by your doctor.
 If you believe that an affected area is not responding to topical betamethasone valerate - gentamicin, contact your doctor as soon as possible.

 Breast-feeding: It is not known if betamethasone valerate passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: Betamethasone valerate belongs to the family of medications known as corticosteroids.
 Children may be more likely to experience the side effects encountered by using large amounts of this class of medication for long periods of time (e.g., slowing down of growth, delayed weight gain).